Sentencing decisions

 The role of the Court of Appeal

-While the Court of Appeal does not sentence defendants, it has a role in correcting sentences which it considers to be wrong and giving sentencing guideline judgments.
+The Court of Appeal does not sentence defendants, it instead plays a role in correcting sentences which it considers to be wrong and giving sentencing guideline judgments.

-The Court of Appeal may correct sentences if, for example, it considers the sentence is outside the available range for the particular offence, or is otherwise wrong (for instance that a principle in the Sentencing Act has not been applied or a relevant fact has been ignored).
+The Court of Appeal may correct sentences if, for example, it considers the sentence is outside the available range for the particular offence, or is otherwise wrong (for example, a principle in the Sentencing Act has not been applied or a relevant fact has been ignored).

 The Court of Appeal is best placed to give sentencing guideline judgments because the Court of Appeal judges review different decisions from all over the country.

 There are some offences for which the Court of Appeal has considered it inappropriate to prescribe a sentencing range.
-One example of this is manslaughter - the maximum penalty for manslaughter is life imprisonment.
+One example of this is manslaughter, where the maximum penalty is life imprisonment.
 The worst cases of manslaughter are near to murder and can attract very severe sentences of imprisonment.
-But a conviction for manslaughter may also result where someone causes the death of another person by accident, without intending any harm, meaning that sentence of imprisonment may be inappropriate.
+However, a conviction for manslaughter may also result from someone causing the death of another person by accident, without intending any harm, meaning that sentence of imprisonment may be inappropriate.
 Given the wide range of circumstances that can all fall within “manslaughter”, it is not possible to provide a single guideline that addresses all cases.
-In sentencing for manslaughter Judges take guidance instead from earlier cases involving manslaughter of a generally similar kind.
+In sentencing for manslaughter, judges take guidance instead from earlier cases involving manslaughter of a generally similar kind.

 How sentencing works